raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 # NVMe SSD Boot (BETA)

 NVMe (non-volatile memory express) is a standard for accessing solid state drives (SSDs) via a PCIe bus.
-You can connect these drives via the PCIe slot on a Compute Module (CM) IO board, allowing a CM4 to boot from SSD.
+You can connect these drives via the PCIe slot on a Compute Module 4 (CM4) IO board, allowing a CM4 to boot from SSD.

 ## Required hardware

 You need an NVMe M.2 SSD.
 You cannot plug an M.2 SSD directly into the PCIe slot on the IO board - an adaptor is needed.
-Be careful to get the right one: a suitable adaptor can be found online by searching for 'PCI-E 3.0 x1 Lane to M.2 NGFF M-Key SSD Nvme PCI Express Adapter Card'.
+Be careful to get the correct type: a suitable adaptor can be found online by searching for 'PCI-E 3.0 x1 Lane to M.2 NGFF M-Key SSD Nvme PCI Express Adapter Card'.

 Linux supports accessing NVMe drives without modification.
 (Booting from NVMe requires a pre-release version of the Raspberry Pi Linux kernel - see "required software" below).
 To check that your NVMe drive is connected correctly, boot Linux from another drive and run `ls -l /dev/nvme*`; example output is shown below.